Vicki Roberts-Sanfelipo, RN

 In her spare time, Vicki teaches CPR, Defibrillators, and First Aid for the American Heart Association.
 She has been riding her own motorcycle since 1987 years and has completed the MSF’s Experienced Rider Course.

 She is a life member of A.B.A.T.E. of Wisconsin and H.O.G., Charter Member of Road Guardians & Central Wisconsin.
-H.O.G. & member of Kettle Moraine H.O.G., Motorcycle Riders Foundation, BOLT, Patriot Guard, St. Croix Valley Riders, The Iron Butt Association & the American Motorcyclist Association.
+H.O.G. & member of Kettle Moraine H.O.G., BOLT, Patriot Guard, The Iron Butt Association & the American Motorcyclist Association.

-Vicki has given hundreds of presentations on motorcycle safety.
-She represents Motorcycle Trauma issues as a partner in the NHTSA (DOT) hosted motorcycle safety network meetings in Washington D.C.
-She writes articles for Allstate Rider News, Road Guardians, Saddle Tramp and East Coast Biker Magazine.
+Vicki has given hundreds of presentations and written many articles on motorcycle safety.
+She wrote articles for Allstate Rider News for 7 years, Road Guardians, Saddle Tramp, Bikernet and East Coast Biker Magazine.

 Road Guardian Co-Founder and Business Officer